Support and wellness

 A message from our doctors…

-Our staff are continuing to work together to support and protect each other, our patients and our community.
-If you have any questions or concerns about your treatment or Covid-19, please call the Call Centre for Telehealth on (02) 8514 1111.
+If you have any questions or concerns about your treatment or COVID-19, please call the Call Centre for Telehealth on (02) 8514 1111.

 What we’re doing to keep you safe

-All patients, staff or visitors entering Lifehouse will have their temperatures checked upon arrival in the foyer, before they are allowed to proceed inside.
-Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case within the past 14 days.
+Everyone entering the building will have their temperature screen upon arrival.
+Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.

-The cafe is open for coffee and food, however the team won’t be accepting keep cups.
+Our cafe is open Monday to Friday 6:30 am to 5:00 pm.
 We can accommodate 50 guests at one time under current social distancing guidelines.

-Where possible, appointments with your doctors will now be conducted via Telehealth.
-We are also delaying surgery if safe to a later date.
+Where possible, appointments with your doctors will be conducted via Telehealth.
 This reduces your risk of exposure as you do not have to travel into Lifehouse, and you can communicate with your doctor via video link.

 The telephone number for the Call Centre is (02) 8514 1221 and it is open from 9.30am to 3.30pm.